astorDev/yac/intro.md

 }
 ```

-Next tedious part is the `Content-Type` header.
-You may imagine, than this header will be needed for almost all the APIs out there.
-Again, that's pretty easy to avoid duplication.
+The next tedious part is the `Content-Type` header.
+You may imagine, that this header will be needed for almost all the APIs out there.
+Again, in this case, that's pretty easy to avoid duplication.
 We'll use VS Code settings for that:

 - In Command Palette `Cmd + Shift+ P` send command `Preferences: Open User Settings (JSON)`.
 - In the root document insert the block: